 - I like to attach labs to nutrition topics when I can so I decided to do a Tater Toppings style lab where students prep their potatoes the day before, and select topping choices (this helps me know how much to purchase).
 The next day I bake the potatoes so they are ready for class.
 Student lab groups prepare the toppings for the actual buffet or “bar”.
 As students choose their toppings they are to document the amounts they take of each topping and there are limits to how much they can take.

-- For the follow-up lab assignment, students must “Profile their Potato” by analyzing it’s nutritional value through the “My Recipe” section of the SuperTracker site.
+- For the follow-up lab assignment, students must “Profile their Potato” by analyzing it’s nutritional value using the recipe nutrion calculator.
 After they get a nutritional printout of their potato recipe, they complete a short writing assignment.

 - For review students complete the “Nutrient Sort” and “Nutrient Match -Up” which are based on the information in their nutrient chain foldable.